GerardReaver/GerardReaver/README.md

 - 👋 Hi, I’m @GerardReaver
 - 👀 I’m interested in Data Science and Data Analytics
 - 🌱 I’m currently learning Data Science at CodingDojo
-- 💞️ I’m looking to collaborate on Projects to build a portfolio and get my first job offer
+- 💞️ I’m looking to collaborate on Projects to build a portfolio
 - 📫 You can reach me through here, LinkedIn, or Instagram.

 <!---